Canine Chronic Ear Infections: Phoenix’s Story

-She then flopped his ear onto the top of his head and proceeded to wrap his head in a colorful vet wrap to keep it in place.
-With time, his ear flap sort of returned to normal, but has more of a crinkled look to it now.
+She then flopped his ear onto the top of his head and wrapped his head in a colorful vet wrap.
+With time, his ear flap sort of returned to normal but has more of a crinkled look to it now.
 We also returned to using the Surolan, hoping it would finally resolve his infection.

 Loss of balance

 Well, on the 1st of December, Phoenix came out of the bedroom, where his favorite spot to sleep is, and began trembling before he fell onto his right side.

 He tried to get back up but couldn’t – we thought he had had a stroke!

 My step-dad had been taking care of him for us while we were away, so he did all he could for him until we returned the following night.

 When we pulled up, Dad came out with a distraught look on his face and said that something had happened to Phoenix.